Back to blog

 9. Team scalability (0-10 points)

 What to evaluate: What does the tool cost at 5 users versus 50 users?
 Run the math at your current team size and at 2x and 5x.
 Legacy per-user tools become brutally expensive at scale.
 A 50-person team on LinkedIn Sales Navigator at $169.99/user/month pays $101,994 per year for a single platform (LinkedIn, 2026).
-A 50-person team on Lode Leads at $15/seat/month pays $9,000 per year for 5 platforms and AI scoring.
+A 50-person team on Lode Leads at $15/seat/month pays $9,000 per year for 11 platforms with AI scoring, plus credit packs shared across the whole organization.
 Average SaaS spend is $4,830/employee/year (Zylo, 2025).
 A tool that consumes a large percentage of that at scale is a budget problem.

 Scoring rubric: